caitlinraymond12/caitlinraymond12.github.io/_portfolio/A_portuguese.md

 Therefore in order to reflect all of a words meanings, there is a vector of pointers to english words.

 The next part in the struct are strings.
-These strings have the infinitive of the verb in portuguese, such as "falar", and the next strings have it conjugated in the different personal tenses:
+These strings contain the infinitive of the verb in portuguese, such as "falar", and the following strings have it conjugated in the different personal tenses:

 ```
 firstPersonSingular: "falo"